markmoxon/c64-elite-flicker-free/README.md

 This repository contains a patched version of Commodore 64 Elite that drastically improves the quality of the graphics.
 It does this by removing flicker from the ship-drawing routines.
 It also contains a patched version for the Commodore Plus/4.

-* To play the flicker-free version, see the section on [playing flicker-free Commodore 64 and Plus/4 Elite](#playing-flicker-free-commodore-64-and-plus4-elite).
+* To play the flicker-free version, see the sections on [playing flicker-free Commodore 64 Elite](#playing-flicker-free-commodore-64-elite) and [playing flicker-free Commodore Plus/4 Elite](#playing-flicker-free-commodore-plus4-elite).

 * To read about how the patch weaves its magic, see the section on [how the patch works](#how-the-patch-works).